top of page

 How do we know?

-When an organization cannot answer those two questions with evidence, strategy loses its power as a system for achieving results.
-Leaders cannot tell if reported activity reflects real improvement, so decisions rely on opinion, anecdotes, or effort rather than proof.
+When an organization cannot answer those two questions and show evidence, strategy loses its power as a system for achieving results.
+Leaders can't tell if all the activity reflects real improvement, so decisions rely on opinion, anecdotes, or effort rather than proof.
 Strategy becomes a story of aspiration the organization tells itself, rather than a disciplined, evidence-based system for delivering results.

 What Metricide Looks Like: The Telltale Signs